Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 This option allow non-root users to specify the `allow_other` or `allow_root` mount options.

-After that, you could pass the `allow_other` or `allow_root` mount options when mounting Alluxio-Fuse:
+After that, you can pass the `allow_other` or `allow_root` mount options when mounting Alluxio-Fuse:

 ```bash
 # All users (including root) can access the files.